3 Steps to Find Art Gallery Representation

 • Or…you can be a rebel, take your chances and do it your own way! (more helpful ideas about this in an upcoming post.)

-If you follow check-list above, you will feel well prepared to approach your ‘target gallery’ with confidence and good salesmanship.
+If you follow check-list above, you will feel well prepared to approach your ‘target gallery’ and art gallery representation with confidence and good salesmanship.
 And remember, you are an expert about your product – because your product is YOU!

 How to Overcome 3 Barriers to Success as an Artist